jithinsisaac/BDA-Expt3-MongoDB/README.md

 - Installation of MongoDB on Linux/WSL/Windows
 - Basic Querying operations in MongoDB
 - Making an account in MongoDB Atlas
-- Performing CRUD operations on MongoDB sample databases
+- Performing CRUD operations on MongoDB sample datasets given by MongoDB Atlas

 ### Instructions